Interview by Sean Boelman

 disappointment: And low budget sci-fi is another thing that you guys do a lot.
 And so you did Upgrade and Black Box is also low budget sci-fi, but it's a very difficult genre to pull off.
 Do you have a secret to success for that genre?

 Blum: The Purge is low budget sci-fi too.
 Uh, you know, I look at it like a low budget horror, which is if you take the sci-fi out of it, is there a drama that can work?
 I think that all three movies, that it's true that if you took the sci-fi out of the movie, there would be a drama that still works.
 Even in Upgrade, a guy coming to terms with recovering from an accident?
 I mean, and how the accident happened and losing his wife.
 I think that's the key.
 And we don't always succeed at this, but I think the key to making a good genre movie, whether it's horror, or sci-fi, or even action, is that if you take out the action, or you take out the horror, you take out the sci-fi element, if there's a great dramatic story that stands on its own without that, that's the key to making a good low-budget genre movie of any kind.

 Black Box and The Lie are now streaming on Amazon Prime.
 Nocturne and Evil Eye stream on Amazon Prime beginning October 13.

-By Sean Boelman
+Interview by Sean Boelman